Lon & Derrek Van Eaton: 1980s and beyond

-In the summer of 1996, the Van Eatons reunited to record a contribution for the various artists compilation Come and Get It: A Tribute to Badfinger Derrek was told that he was doing this work for charity. ref-Susan Van Eaton.
+In the summer of 1996, the Van Eatons reunited to record a contribution for the various artists compilation Come and Get It: A Tribute to Badfinger.
 The brothers chose "Apple of My Eye", a song written by Pete Ham about his sadness at Badfinger's departure from Apple Records in 1973.
 Jack Rabid of AllMusic has written of that album: "a more loving tribute ... would be hard to imagine.
 All 22 artists exhibit the sort of reverence Badfinger once had for the Beatles!"
 This session led to further collaborations between the brothers, resulting in their third album, Black & White.
 The album was released privately on 9 May 1998 and featured Voormann and Starr, as well as former Wings drummer Denny Seiwell.